SCENE 01 / GAFFER LIGHTING TEAM

 Colombian gaffers from Embrace of the Serpent and Monos with SkyPanel, HMI, and tungsten kits

 Here is how the picture comes together.
-Colombia's gaffer roster is anchored by the same crew that lit the country's festival-defining features: Felipe Tejada led the lighting department on Ciro Guerra's Embrace of the Serpent (Oscar-nominated 2016), handling jungle and river work for David Gallego's ARRI Amira black-and-white cinematography; Carlos Posada keyed the grip and lighting integration on Alejandro Landes's Monos (Sundance 2019 Jury Prize) with Mauricio Vidal on Sony Venice 2 and Atlas Orion anamorphics; Wilson Echeverry handled the lighting plan on Cristina Gallego and Ciro Guerra's Birds of Passage across the La Guajira desert.
+Colombia's gaffer roster is anchored by the same crew that lit the country's festival-defining features: Felipe Tejada led the lighting department on Ciro Guerra's Embrace of the Serpent (Oscar-nominated 2016), handling jungle and river work for David Gallego's ARRI Amira black-and-white cinematography.
+Carlos Posada keyed the grip and lighting integration on Alejandro Landes's Monos (Sundance 2019 Jury Prize) with Mauricio Vidal on Sony Venice 2 and Atlas Orion anamorphics.
+Wilson Echeverry handled the lighting plan on Cristina Gallego and Ciro Guerra's Birds of Passage across the La Guajira desert.

+Here is how the picture comes together.
 Gear specs run through Cinetech Bogotá, 5.1 Cine, LaBu Films, and Reel Films: ARRI SkyPanel S60 and S120 as principal LED soft sources, Aputure 600d Pro and 1200d Pro for fast-deploy work, Astera Titan and Helios pixel tubes for practicals and tube-light beauty work, and Litepanels Gemini for talking-head and interview setups.

 FAQ